yuany94/covid-vaccine/README.md

 code/US_simulation-synthetic.py is the simulation code for synthetic networks.

+code/SI_metric.py is the file for the figures in SI

+code/state-level.py processes state-level simulations for SI

 You can run the code in the following way

     python US_simulation-synthetic.py  --vc=-1 --num_hours=720 --p_sick_at_t0=0.0001 --poi_psi=0.1  --home_beta=0.00 --state=synthetic_0.750000 --enable=0